Martinay/show-public-ip/README.md

 * [`latest` (latest/Dockerfile)](https://github.com/Martinay/show-public-ip/blob/master/Dockerfile)

-For more information about this image and its history, please see the relevant manifest file in the [`martinay/show-public-ip` GitHub repo](https://github.com/Martinay/show-public-ip).
+For more information about this image and its history, please have a look at [`martinay/show-public-ip` GitHub repo](https://github.com/Martinay/show-public-ip).

 # What is show-public-ip?
-[show-public-ip](https://github.com/Martinay/show-public-ip) is a simple web site to show the container's public IP address, written in python.
+[show-public-ip](https://github.com/Martinay/show-public-ip) is a simple web site to show the container's public IP address, written in javascript.

 # How to use this image?
 The docker image is auto built at [https://registry.hub.docker.com/u/martinay/show-public-ip/](https://registry.hub.docker.com/u/martinay/show-public-ip/).